ionatandumea/altametrics-challenge/server/README.md

+# Server-side of the Altametrics challenge

-# Requirements
+## Requirements

-node v24.6.0
+- Node v24.6.0
-docker engine v28.3.2
+- Docker engine v28.3.2
-docker compose v2.39.1
+- Docker compose v2.39.1

+## Follow this steps to spin up the api locally

-1. Spin up the postgres database locally
+1. Spin up the postgres database

-   `docker compose up -d`
+   > docker compose up -d

-2. Creates the sql migration files from the prisma models and runs them against the database `npx prisma migrate dev --name init`

-3. Seed the database
+2. Seed the database to create the root user and multiple invoices

-   npm run db:seed
+   > npm run db:seed

-Prisma automatically invokes the prisma generate command for you.
-In the future, you need to run this command after every change to your Prisma models to update your generated Prisma Client.

-3. Start the nest api server
+3. Start the api server
-   `npm run start`

-`npx prisma generate` to generate the client types

-.. pnpm insatlled for client
+   > npm run start